ashx3s/mongo-express-auth-demo/README.md

 ### User Model

 - **Objective: Create a data model for creating new users**
+- Controls what the data coming and going from the db looks like

 ### Auth Route

 - **Objective: Create post routes register and login**
+- allows user to sign up and sign in
+- set roles for admin vs user

 ### Password Hashing

 - **Objective: Add password hashing to protect new user password**
+- Set up encryption string and decryption for when users login and create passwords